 - Reset the password of any account with suspicious activity.

-Because user activity logs are sensitive and potentially private, Google Cloud Support can’t investigate alerts that originate from suspicious login activity.
+Note: Google Cloud Support can’t investigate alerts that originate from suspicious login activity, because user activity logs are sensitive and potentially private.

 Stop incorrect suspicious login activity alerts

 - If you find that a suspicious login activity is actually a legitimate sign-in by a user, we recommend enrolling that user in 2-Step Verification.